Project Overview

 The Environmental Assessment (EA) is proposed to be undertaken to address the Town’s future residual waste management needs for a 40-year planning period.
 The Town will generate an estimated 330,000 tonnes of residual waste requiring disposal during this period.

 The EA process is designed to examine potential alternatives to take care of this future demand.
 In other words, the planning process is designed to examine all alternatives that have the potential to satisfy the purpose of the project.
-Within the Draft Proposed Terms of Reference (ToR), the Town has identified potential options for the future management of the Town’s residual waste and then undertaken a preliminary review (i.e., screening) of the alternatives.
-The alternatives identified for this Waste Management Project include the following:
+Within the Proposed Terms of Reference (ToR), the Town has identified potential options for the future management of the Town’s residual waste and then undertaken a review and assessment (i.e., screening) of the alternatives.

 Preparation and Development of the Terms of Reference